DiltheyLab/HLA-LA/README.md

 If `perfectG` != 0, you might want to check `../working/$mySampleID/hla/R1_bestguess.txt`, which contains the un-translated output from the internal model of the algorithm.

 Also, `../working/$mySampleID/reads_per_level.txt` gives coverage across the MHC - the coordinate system is that of the PRG itself, i.e. it is not identical to normal genomic coordinates.
 The file also contains string identifiers for each level, indicating e.g. gene names.
 We haven't tested the output of this file in any way, but it might be interesting for some applications.

+### HLA-DRB orthologs
+Treat calls for HLA-DRB3/4 with caution.
+The model does *not* try to estimate copy number for these genes, so you'll end up with calls for genes that are not present (in interpreting calls for the DRB orthologs, it helps to take into account HLA-DRB1 genotype, which, generally speaking and via linkage, will tell you how many HLA-DRB3/4/5 copies to expect).

 ## Adding further references